 How Do You Prevent Squamous Cell Carcinoma in Cats?

 The best method of preventing squamous cell carcinoma is to protect your cat from the sun's UV rays.
 If you have a cat with white hair or a hairless cat, apply feline-friendly sunscreen to reduce the risk.
 The areas most exposed to the sun are the tips of the ears, the nose, and around the eyes.

-Skin cancer in cats includes several types of cancer (benign or malignant.
+Skin tumors in cats can be either benign or malignant.
 Malignant growths are those that can invade other organs and are known as cancer.
-The most common are squamous cell carcinoma, mast cell tumor, basal cell carcinoma, and melanoma.
+The most common skin cancers in cats are squamous cell carcinoma, mast cell tumor, basal cell carcinoma, and melanoma.
 Skin cancer has no specific signs, except for the changes that occur at the level of the skin.
-These changes can be bumps, lumps, open wounds, crusts, sores, etc. Since cancers can spread to other tissues and organs, check your cat’s skin regularly, and take them to the vet as soon as possible if these signs occur.
+These changes can be bumps, lumps, open wounds, crusts, sores, etc. Since cancers can spread to other tissues and organs, it is important to check your cat's skin regularly and take them to the vet if you notice something abnormal.
 Most types of skin cancer can be treated surgically, but if they have spread, they will require chemotherapy.